irkri/fruits/README.md

 - sphinx_rtd_theme
 - m2r2

+This should create a local directory `docs/build`.
+Open the file `docs/build/index.html` in a browser to access the documentation.

 ## Pipeline
 The __FRUITS__ package works as a pipeline that extracts features from multidimensional time series data.<br>
 To initialize the data one has to create a `fruits.Fruit` object.
 This object can now be customized by the user in three different ways.
 There are standard configurations and objects for each of the following steps in `fruits` available to choose from.